sahitigo/sahitigopal.com/_posts/2018-07-25-stir-stir-and-stir.md

 ![](/images/posts/Stir-2018-07-30-1.png)

 * Now, carefully add besan to it and keep stirring.
 * Finally add ghee to it and again keep stirring.
-(Stir, as if there's no stop.)
 * At a point you see the bubbles and the whole mixture hardening.
 * Apply ghee to a plate, and transfer onto it.
 * Set it aside for 30 - 60 minutes.
 Let it cool down.